NanoGS: Training-Free Gaussian Splat Simplification: Conclusion and Discussion

-We presented \textbf{NanoGS}, a training-free and lightweight framework for Gaussian Splat simplification that operates directly on pretrained 3DGS models without requiring calibrated images or scene-specific optimization.
-By formulating simplification as progressive local pairwise merging over a sparse $k$-nearest-neighbor graph, NanoGS avoids the GPU-intensive retraining pipelines that limit the practical applicability of existing compaction methods.
-At the core of our approach is the Mass-Preserving Moment Matching (MPMM) operator, which fuses pairs of splats by matching mass-weighted spatial moments and compositing opacity as a probabilistic union, ensuring that merged primitives faithfully preserve spatial coverage and appearance.
-Across four standard benchmarks and varying compression budgets, NanoGS consistently outperforms state-of-the-art compaction methods, improving average PSNR by up to $+5.46$~dB at the most aggressive settings, with particularly stable degradation behavior at extreme ratios where prior methods collapse into floater-dominated artifacts.

-\textbf{Future Work} Several directions remain open for future work.
-First, while NanoGS currently runs on CPU and preserves the standard 3DGS parameterization, a GPU-accelerated implementation of the graph construction and edge-collapse stages could substantially reduce wall-clock time for large-scale scenes.
-Second, the merge cost and MPMM operator treat geometry and appearance independently; a jointly learned or view-dependent merge criterion could better capture perceptually important splats.
-Finally, the current method assumes the static environment.
-Extending the framework to dynamic 3DGS representations is a natural and practically important next step.
+We presented \textbf{NanoGS}, a training-free, CPU-friendly framework for Gaussian Splat simplification that operates directly on pretrained 3DGS models without calibrated images or scene-specific optimization.
+By formulating simplification as progressive local pairwise merging over a sparse $k$-nearest-neighbor graph, NanoGS avoids the GPU-intensive retraining pipelines that limit existing compaction methods, and our GPU implementation of the graph-construction and edge-collapse stages further reduces wall-clock time by roughly $5\times$ (Table~\ref{Tab:wall_time}).
+Across four standard benchmarks and varying compression budgets, it consistently outperforms state-of-the-art compaction methods, with particularly stable degradation at extreme ratios where prior methods collapse into floater-dominated artifacts.
+Crucially, NanoGS is not merely a merging algorithm but a \emph{structural system}: rather than forcing merges through a rigid spatial grid, it decouples candidate selection, merge cost, and the merge operator into independent, interchangeable stages, so that strong compaction follows from the structure rather than any single component---and we regard this framework, which our ablations exercise along the topology and cost axes, as the central contribution.
+Each stage is also a substitution point that opens future directions: the analytic cost could be replaced by a learned neural criterion capturing perceptually or semantically important splats; the operator could extend beyond pairwise fusion to many-to-one merging, or, by \emph{inverting} from compression to generation, become a super-resolution procedure that splits primitives to add detail.
+Finally, extending the framework from static to dynamic 3DGS representations is a natural and practically important next step.